Leskovac: Ottoman period

-From Turkish kasaba to Serbia's Little Manchester

-Veterans gathered in Odžaklija to mark the tenth anniversary of the Liberation of Leskovac from the Turks.

-Leskovac became part of Serbia which received full international recognition following the Treaty of Berlin in 1878.
+Serbian-Ottoman conflict broke out in 1876, with significant Serbian losses and a signed truce, then Russia declared war in April 1877 and Serbia continued operations in December 1877, taking Niš, Pirot, Bela Palanka, Kuršumlija, while Leskovac and Vlasotince were liberated by the locals.
+The Serbian acquisitions and sight of scouts led to panic in the Muslim population of Leskovac, which fled.
+An Ottoman force with Albanian refugees from Leskovac planned to attack the town but they were defeated at Vučje on 22 December 1877.
+By the end of the Serbian–Turkish Wars (1876–1878), 700 Muslim houses in Leskovac town were abandoned, and a total of 16,976 Muslim Albanians had moved out of the county/district of Leskovac; the Muslim refugees moved to Mitrovica, Prizren, Kumanovo, Veles, Skopje, Serres, Thessaloniki.
+Leskovac became part of Serbia with the Treaty of Berlin (1878).

+Late 19th century to present
-Before the war Leskovac was part of a network of textile industry hubs from the Black Sea to the central Balkans and collaborated closely with Bulgarian textile industry.
-Products from Leskovac were exported duty-free to Bulgaria which exported machinery to Serbia.

-Independence initially had a negative impact though trade barriers, tariffs and open hostilities between Serbia and Bulgaria necessitated the acquisition and development of technology for rope and industrial hemp processing.
+Leskovac was part of a textile industry network from the Black Sea to the central Balkans, and exported duty-free to Bulgaria, from where Serbia imported machinery.
+Independence initially had a negative impact though trade barriers, tariffs and open hostilities between Serbia and Bulgaria necessitated the acquisition and development of technology for rope- and industrial hemp-processing.
 By the mid-1880s business development, particularly the textile sector enabled Leskovac to become the third largest urban area after Belgrade and Niš at the time.
 The establishment of a railway line linking Leskovac with Belgrade, Skopje and Thessaloniki in 1886 also significantly contributed to the development of the town.
-A vocational textile school opened 1890 and in 1903 the second hydroelectric power plant in Serbia was built on the nearby Vučjanka River.
+The industrial success led to Leskovac being nicknamed Serbia's "Little Manchester" (Mali Mančester), as Manchester was a British textile powerhouse.
+A vocational textile school opened 1890 and in 1903 the second hydroelectric power plant in Serbia was built on the nearby Vučjanka river.

-Due to the towns burgeoning industriousness in the late 19th c.
-Leskovac became popularity nicknamed Serbia's Little Manchester (Serbian Cyrillic: Мали Манчестер) in honor of Manchester, England, a powerhouse of textile manufacture during the Industrial Revolution.
 The growing customs dispute with Austria-Hungary following the May Coup precipitated protectionism throughout the 1900s which served to nourish the local economy.

-Child labour in the Leskovac textile industry, circa 1914.

-World War I and Bulgarian Occupation

 Following the Serbian campaign of 1915 Leskovac fell within the Bulgarian occupational zone.
 This period was marked by harsh repression with attempts at Bulgarisation of the local inhabitants.
 Numerous crimes were committed on the Leskovac citizenry with 2,000-4,000 victims being executed and a great many more massacred in the surrounding region.
 During the occupation Leskovac was also adversely affected by a typhus epidemic and widespread malnutrition.
 Bulgaria capitulation to the Entente on 30 September 1918, and Leskovac was liberated on 7 October 1918 in an offensive led by Field Marshal Petar Bojović's 1st Serbian Corps, which repelled the Austro-Hungarian 9th and German 11th Divisions.
 Cheering crowds gathered to welcome the Serbian Army's Dinarska and Dunavska divisions as they entered the city accompanied by French cavalry units.